Swim with Salmon

 If you love new adventures, and you enjoy the peace and quiet of the outdoors, this activity is for you!
 Join Parks Canada Wardens, University of New Brunswick biologists, interpreters and Indigenous elders for an experience unlike any other.

-* The experience is scheduled in the month of September to align with the natural return of Atlantic salmon to the rivers of Fundy National Park
+* The experience is scheduled for Saturday, September 7th from 8:30 am to 5:00 pm to align with the natural return of Atlantic salmon to the rivers of Fundy National Park

 Apply for your adventure